iCliniq Logo

 Hi doctor,

-My ECG report showed left axis deviation, left anterior fascicular block and prolonged QT interval.
+My ECG report showed left axis deviation, left anterior fascicular block, and prolonged QT interval.
 Is this an abnormal ECG?
 What kind of health issue I am having?
-I am a 48 year old female.
-Also, I am diabetic since four years.
+I am a 48-year-old female.
+Also, I have been diabetic for four years.
+Please guide.

 Hi,